-How to save the rainforest: build a health center
+How to save the rainforest: Build a health center

 The roosters were still asleep when Sri Wayunisih woke her daughter, Puteri.
 They could not afford to sleep till dawn.

 Wayunisih had taken a day off from working on the oil palm estates and Puteri had skipped school for this trip.
-The two of them were heading towards Sukadana, a coastal district in south-west Borneo and the capital city of North Kayong, home to the only clinic in the area, some 80 km away.
+The two of them were heading towards Sukadana, a coastal district in south-west Borneo and the capital city of North Kayong, home to the only clinic in the area, some 80 kilometers away.

 It was Friday, the least busy day of the week.
 Any other weekday would see all 40 chairs on the verandah filled.